Banane9/NeosBoundedUIX/README.md

 Bounded UIX
 ===========

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that adds selection gizmo bounding boxes to UIX elements.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that makes UIX elements editable with the usual Slot gizmos, as well as fixing UIX elements breaking when a parent is inserted.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).